-There’s a picture on the wall of our London office of the British entrepreneur Tony Wilson, the man behind Manchester’s Factory Records and The Hacienda nightclub.
-Wilson put his successes and failures down to something he called praxis, the idea that you do something because you want to do it and that you work out why you did it later.
+There’s a picture on the wall of our office of the British entrepreneur Tony Wilson, the man behind Manchester’s Factory Records and The Hacienda nightclub.
+Wilson used to put his successes and failures down to something he called praxis, the idea that you do something because you want to do it and that you work out why you did it later.

-Two years ago we started a book club for people working in advertising because we wanted a forum for discussing ideas.
+Five years ago we started a book club for people working in advertising because we wanted a forum for discussing ideas.
 It was only recently that we worked out why we did it: it’s because book club helps us discover our values.